stevengill/apache-blog-posts/2015-04-15-plugins-release-and-move-to-npm.md

 * [CB-8740](https://issues.apache.org/jira/browse/CB-8740) Removing `FileHelper` call that was failing on Samsung Galaxy S3, now that we have a real path, we only need to update the `MediaStore`, not pull from it in this case
 * [CB-8740](https://issues.apache.org/jira/browse/CB-8740) Partial fix for Save Image to Gallery error found in `MobileSpec`
 * [CB-8683](https://issues.apache.org/jira/browse/CB-8683) changed `plugin-id` to `package-name`
-* [CB-8653](https://issues.apache.org/jira/browse/CB-8653) updated translated docs to use new id
 * [CB-8351](https://issues.apache.org/jira/browse/CB-8351) Fix custom implementation of `integerValueForKey`
 * Fix `cordova-paramedic` path change, build with `TRAVIS_BUILD_DIR`, use **npm** to install **paramedic**
 * docs: added **Windows** to supported platforms